 5. Project Management and Planning

-In project management, storyboarding can be used to visually represent project timelines, milestones, and dependencies, enabling teams to better plan and allocate resources.
+In project management, storyboarding can visually represent project timelines, milestones, and dependencies, enabling teams to plan better and allocate resources.
 By breaking down complex tasks into smaller, more manageable steps, project managers can:

 - monitor progress;